Are Tinctures Safe for Dogs?

 What Tinctures Does Paleo Ridge Use?

-At Paleo Ridge we have recently introduced a brand-new Senior Range of food which sits in our Paleo Plus range.
+At Paleo Ridge we have recently introduced a brand-new Senior Range of raw dog food which sits in our Paleo Plus range.
 After a lot of research and consideration, we decided to include reishi mushroom tinctures in our senior recipe.

 The mushroom tincture we use is from a very well respected company called Bristol Fungarium.
 Based in Bristol, they grow mushrooms using organic soil, and for the extraction process they use organic ethanol.
 Their mushroom tinctures have a high potency and offer wonderful health benefits for dogs and humans too.